Creates a dialog with predefined implementations of OK and Cancel buttons and a programmer-specified pane in a layout with the buttons.

 , and therefore will be called first.

-Here are two simple examples which implement the basic functionality of two CAPI prompters: the first implements a simple prompt-for-string
+Here are two simple examples which implement the basic functionality of two CAPI prompters: the first implements a simple prompt-for-string, while the second implements prompt-for-confirmation.

 (capi:popup-confirmer